Spectral Truncation Kernels: Noncommutativity in $C^*$-algebraic Kernel Machines: Numerical results

-We consider an image recovering task with MNIST~\cite{lecun98}.
+To check the performance of the proposed kernels for practical applications, we consider an image recovering task with MNIST~\citep{lecun98}.
 For $i=1,\ldots,N$, we generated input training samples by setting all the $8\times 8$ pixels in the middle of the images as $0$.
-We set the output samples as the original images. {We flatten the 2-dimensional $28\times 28$ image to a vector in $\mathbb{R}^{784}$ and regard it as a discretized function on the space of pixels.} We try to estimate a function that transforms an image with the missing part into the original image.
-We applied kernel ridge regression with the regularization parameter $\lambda=0.01$.
-We set the sample size $N$ as $200$, and used the kernel $k_n^{\opn{prod},q}$ with $q=1$ and $\tilde{k}_{1,1}(x,y)=\tilde{k}_{2,1}(x,y)=\mr{e}^{-0.1\vert x-y\vert^2}$.
+We set the output samples as the original images.
+We flatten the 2-dimensional $28\times 28$ image to a vector in $\mathbb{R}^{784}$ and regard it as a discretized function on the space of pixels.
+Thus, the number $T$ of discretization points is $784$ in this case.
+We tried to estimate a function that transforms an image with the missing part into the original image.
+We applied kernel ridge regression with the regularization parameter $N\lambda=0.01$.
+We set the sample size $N$ as $200$, and used the kernel $k_n^{\opn{prod},q}$ with $q=1$ and $\tilde{k}_{1,1}(x,y)=\tilde{k}_{2,1}(x,y)=2\pi\mr{e}^{-0.1\vert x-y\vert^2}$.
 We set $\beta_n=0.01$ for $n<\infty$ and $\beta_{\infty}=0$.
-Figure~\ref{fig:separable} (d) and (e) show the test error and the output images with different values of $n$.
+We generated 200 input test samples in the same manner as the input training samples, and evaluated the test error $(1/N)\sum_{i=1}^N \Vert \hat{f}(\tilde{x}^i)-\tilde{y}^i\Vert_{L^2(\mathbb{T})}^2$, where $\hat{f}$ is the estimated map that maps the image with the missing part to its original image, and $\tilde{x}^i$ and $\tilde{y}^i$ are input and output test samples, respectively.
+Figure~\ref{fig:mnist_err} (a) shows the test error.
 We can see that the test error becomes the smallest when $n=70$, but it becomes large when $n$ is smaller or larger than $70$.
-As for the output images, when $n=\infty$, i.e., the existing kernel $k^{\opn{prod},q}$, we cannot recover the missing part since each pixel of the output is determined only with the corresponding pixel of the input, and we cannot obtain information of other pixels to estimate what is written in the image.
+In addition, to investigate the positive definiteness of $\hat{k}_n^{\opn{prod},q}$, we computed the eigenvalues of the Gram matrix $\bG(0)$ at 0.
+Figure~\ref{fig:mnist_err} (b) shows the result.
+The index $i$ is determined in the descendant order with respect to the value of $\lambda_i$.
+Thus, we can see that although we set $\beta_n$ as a small value, all the eigenvalues of $\bG(0)$ are positive in this case.
+Furthermore, Figure~\ref{fig:mnist} shows the output images with different values of $n$.
+When $n=\infty$, i.e., the commutative kernel, we cannot recover the missing part since each pixel of the output is determined only with the corresponding pixel of the input, and we cannot obtain information of other pixels to estimate what is written in the image.
 When $n=70$, we can recover the image the clearest.

+In addition, to compare the results with those of other standard methods, we applied convolutional neural network (CNN) to the same task.
+Since we considered the product of two kernels ($q=1$) for $\hat{k}_n^{\opn{prod},q}$, we constructed a CNN with two layers.
+To extract local and global information simultaneously, we set a $3\times 3$ filter as the first layer (for local information) and a $24\times 24$ filter as the second layer (for global information).
+For the optimization, we used the Adam optimizer with learning rate $0.001$ to minimize the mean squared error.
+The result is shown in Figure~\ref{fig:mnist_err} (c).
+We can see that the kernel ridge regression with the proposed spectral truncation kernel outperforms the CNN.